Writing properties for ink! contracts

 Running Phink

-Run the following command to instrument your ink! smart contract, enabling it for fuzzing:
+First things first: Let’s enable your contract for fuzzing.
+Run the following command to instrument your ink! smart contract:

 phink instrument my_contract/